roman-milk/roman-milk.github.io/a-blackmail-tale.md

  =============

  Votes, comments and emails are the only way we can tell if we're delivering what you'd like to read.
 If you enjoy the story, please let us know.
-Report_Story #1